himu007/KMD-CC-Token-Test-Guide/rpc/README.md

-All the RPC commands, their description and expample available here.
-If you want to PR, please check the existing RPC call format here and create similar.
+All RPC commands are listed inside their own contract dir to keep them better organized.